Daniel Richter (Primary Advisor)

 M.A.
 History, University of Pennsylvania (2014)

-Gender, race, and religion in early North America; feminine material culture; stitched texts; American religious history; the French colonization of North America; missionaries and Amerindian Christians; Catholic nuns and empire; literacies.
+American religious, intellectual, and cultural history; the history of girls' and women's education; feminine material culture; stitched texts; literacies; the French colonization of North America; missionaries and Amerindian Christianity; Catholic nuns and empire.